gilangegabagaswaracuyy/Project-Sentimen-Analysyt-Shopee-Reviews/README.md

 ## Goals

-- Understand public sentiment towards Tokopedia through app reviews
+- Understand public sentiment towards Shopee through app reviews
 - Apply NLP techniques to clean and prepare real-world text data
 - Train a supervised machine learning model for sentiment classification
 - Evaluate the model's performance using metrics such as accuracy and F1-score